-Murder conviction affirmed despite Facebook juror threats
+Iowa murder conviction upheld despite Facebook juror threats

-DES MOINES, Iowa (AP) - The Iowa Supreme Court says the second-degree murder conviction of a northwest Iowa man will stand concluding the jury that convicted him wasn’t overwhelmingly influenced by Facebook rumors of a town riot if he wasn’t convicted.
+DES MOINES, Iowa (AP) - The second-degree murder conviction of a northwest Iowa man was affirmed by the Iowa Supreme Court on Friday in a ruling that concluded jurors at his trial were not overwhelmingly influenced by Facebook rumors of a town riot if he wasn’t convicted.

-The case involved two young men from Estherville, Iowa interested in the same woman.
+The case involved two young men well known in their small hometown of Estherville and interested in the same woman, a fatal shooting in June 2015, a trial and the community upheaval voiced on social media that made its way to the jury.

-Lee Christensen, now 22 and serving sentence of up to 50 years, was convicted of shooting Thomas Bortvit, who was 19 when he died in 2015.
+Lee Christensen, who is now 22 and serving sentence of up to 50 years, was convicted in July 2016 of shooting Thomas Bortvit, a community college student who was 19 when he died.

-Christensen appealed the conviction claiming jurors heard of the social media postings during deliberation.
+Christensen didn’t deny at his trial that he was the shooter but claimed he acted out of “sudden, violent and irresistible passion resulting from serious provocation” and it was not planned or deliberate.

-The Iowa Court of Appeals last year ordered a new trial.
-The Supreme Court on Friday reversed that ruling concluding Christensen failed to show the verdict would have been different if jurors hadn’t been aware of the social media posts.
+Court documents show the events surrounding Bortvit’s death were the subject of extensive discussion in the Estherville community, a city of about 6,000 people and many called for jury duty knew members of both families and had seen news coverage or social media postings about the shooting.

 Copyright © 2019 The Washington Times, LLC.